 Approaching a new year is a good time to think about our business practices and evaluate whether they’re still meeting our needs.
-Changes happened during 2017.
+Changes happened over the past year.
 Maybe it was to your product line, your pricing structure, or even a merger or acquisition.
 Changes aren’t always expected or welcome; but in business, it’s our responsibility to move on.

-Whether the magnitude of the changes that occurred in 2017 are minor or significant, there will always be debates over whether to go in one direction or another.
+Whether the magnitude of the changes that occurred this past year are minor or significant, there will always be debates over whether to go in one direction or another.
 Should you expand your product line or expand your reach?
 Invest in specialized software or a product awareness campaign?
 Sometimes the only commonality between choices is that each requires resources but they’re mutually exclusive.